Elvismutinda/Digital-OB/README.md

 ## How to get a Live Demo.

-After Starting Apache and MySQL in XAMPP, follow the following steps:
+Download XAMPP from any browser and after starting Apache and MySQL in XAMPP, follow the following steps:

 ### `Step 1:`